davidcarlisle/ll/en/lesson-10.md

 symbols (`$...$`).
 It is also possible to use the notation `\( ... \)`.
 Simple expressions are entered without any special markup, and you'll see that the math is spaced out nicely and has letters in italic.

+Inline math mode restricts vertical size of the expression so that as far as possible the formula does not disturb the linespacing of the paragraph.

 Note that _all_ mathematics should be marked up as math, even if it is a single character  use `... $2$ ...`   not `...
 2 ...` otherwise, for